lepture/authlib/docs/intro.rst

 level can't meet your needs, you can always create one for your own based on the low level implementation.

-Most of the case, you don't need to do such thing.
+Most of the cases, you don't need to do such thing.
 Flexible has been taken into account from the start of the project.
 Take OAuth 2.0 server as an example, instead of a pre configured server, Authlib takes the advantage of ``register``.